fernandoamz/challengeruby/README.md

 :white_check_mark:   The app must include unit tests with Rspec

-:construction_worker: BONUS (this is not required but a nice to have feature) Integration with Capybara
+:white_check_mark: BONUS (this is not required but a nice to have feature) Integration with Capybara